 Whether you're flying long-haul or just hopping off to a sunnier European destination, flying can leave you feeling a little worse for wear.
 There are plenty of factors at play: the recycled air, the hundreds of people in a small space, the altitude.
 Common in-flight complaints include dehydrated skin, which is annoying in itself, but this can cause overproduction of oil, which can lead to spots and clogged pores.
 Bloating (otherwise known as "plane belly") and nausea are just a few other annoying factors passengers have to deal with.

 The thing is that we all want to arrive at our holiday destination looking good, not spotty and bloated.
 So what's the answer?
-Well, we figured it made sense to call on the women who spend their lives in the sky, so we asked five cabin crew to let us in on the tricks they employ to combat everything from the drying plane air to that bloated feeling.
-Keep scrolling for their top in-flight beauty tips.
+Well, we figured it made sense to call on the women who spend their lives in the sky, so we asked five cabin crew to let us in on the in-flight tricks they employ to combat everything from the drying plane air to that bloated feeling.

 "The main concern is definitely dehydration.
 Aircrafts are so dry that it makes your skin and lips dry.
 My main tip would be drink lots of water.
 Lots!
 I try to drink at least one and a half litres on a long-haul flight.
 Drinking water before and after a flight is a must too," says Fay, who has been flying for 13 years and works for British Airways.

-Having flown a lot for work and holidays, I can't put it down to coincidence that I can step onto most flights with clear skin and step off with a couple of spots emerging.
-Unlike the cabin crew, we passengers can remove makeup (or not wear any in the first place) and apply spot-busting serums like Bare Minerals Blemish Remedy Anti-Imperfection Serum (£36) and then layer with an oil-balancing product like Avene Cleanance MAT Mattifying Emulsion (£12).
-The cabin crew I spoke to minimised the effects of the plane air on their skin by treating it once they land.
+Having flown a lot for work and vacation, I can't put it down to coincidence that I can step onto most flights with clear skin and step off with a couple of spots emerging.
+Unlike the cabin crew, we passengers can remove makeup (or not wear any in the first place) and apply spot-busting serums like Bare Minerals Blemish Remedy Anti-Imperfection Serum ($42) and then layer with an oil-balancing product like Avene Cleanance MAT Mattifying Emulsion ($25).
+The cabin crew I spoke to minimized the effects of the plane air on their skin by treating it once they land.

 Every single person we spoke to said to avoid the in-flight meals where possible.
 They are high in salt, which can contribute to water retention and that bloated feeling.
-Ellie relies on a supplement to beat the bloat: "I use charcoal capsules from Holland and Barrett every day to avoid the dreaded bloat!" she told us.
+Ellie relies on a supplement to beat the bloat: "I use charcoal capsules every day to avoid the dreaded bloat!" she told us.